 Band Shirt Design – limited inks for apparel printing on a budget

-This design definitely got a lot of bang for our indie band’s very limited bucks!
+This design definitely provided a lot of bang for our indie band’s very limited bucks!
 I chose a color combination that consisted of cool turquoise blue and a light green shade.
 They come together to create an aura that is both mysterious and soothing.
 This makes the two distinctly bright ink colors really stand out against the stark black background of the shirt itself.

 The chilling deep sea diver bust is up front wearing a vintage style diving helmet.
 I feel that this element adds to the mystery of the overall design.
 Who or what could be lurking behind the mask?
 The unknown figure in the foreground makes for an unsettling and potentially dangerous focal point.
 How spooky is that?